AmrDeveloper/GQL/docs/setup.md

 cargo install gitql
 ```

-> Note that from version `0.10.0` installing from Cargo require `Cmake` to be installed so it can build the dependencies.
+> Note that from version `0.10.0` onward installing from Cargo requires `Cmake` to be installed so it can build the dependencies.

 ## Winget on Windows